tdsmale/TotemScript/README.md

 ```
 ### Feature Creep
-* Break statement
+* Break statement (e.g. break 2;)
-* Continue statement
+* Continue statement (e.g. continue 2;)
-* Array ranges e.g. var x = [ 0 ..
-12 ];
-* Object init lists e.g. var x = { "a":123, b:c };
-* Object/Array keys - anything not valid is implicitly cast to the correct type
+* Switch statement
 * Strict compile-time type-hinting e.g. var x:int = 4;
 * Investigate NaN-boxing for representing register values more efficiently
 * Investigate equalizing the size of all operands (including opcodes) to a single byte
  * Will expand total number of possible opcodes, making room for more specialised operations
  * Won't waste operands on certain opcodes
-* Operator precedence
+ * Won't need to do any bitshifting during interpretation
 * #import statement
  * same as #include, but stored in a local variable e.g. #import math.totem as math; math.abs(a);
  * global variables are inaccessible
- * modules get stored in execState and are ran once when loaded
+ * modules get cached locally to execState and are ran once when linked
 * make #include & #import part of the parser
 * bytecode serialization
+* erlang-style records that eval to arrays
+ * public / private
+ * inheritance / protected
+ * compile-time duck-typing
+ * requires type-hinted variables
+ * "as" is disallowed by default
+ * "is" is determined at compile-time
+ * operator overloading